asfiyab-nvidia/onnx-tensorrt/README.md

 **NOTE: the `onnx2trt` executable is marked for deprecation, and will be removed in the next TensorRT release.
 It is no longer built by default with the library.**

-In order to build this binary, the following prerequites are needed:
+In order to build this binary, the following prerequisites are needed:

     1. Downgraded ONNX version (checkout v1.8.0 tag in `third_party/onnx`)
     2. Ensure protobuf version is <= 3.11.x